 - Low income youth participation scholarships (summer camps, after school programs, travel teams).
 Grantee: West Cook YMCA

 Leadership Team comprised of elected Chair and Vice Chair.
 Decisions will be based on consensus of member and member at large voting.

-November 15 was the Quest for Causes
+- Thursday, November 15th, Quest for Causes (location TBA)

 To become a Women Leader in Philanthropy, a woman must donate a minimum of $5,000 (installments permitted).
 An initial gift of $1,000 can also be made, with a pledge to donate a minimum of an additional $1,000 in each of the following four years.
 Women can sponsor another woman to become a new member.
 Existing members can become Sustaining Members through annual donations of a suggested minimum of $1,000.

 - Chatka Ruggiero

 - Elizabeth Snow*

 Catherine M. Adduci

 Donna Carroll, Ed.D.